Qassim-EE-Group/Novel-Robust-AutomatedAttendanceSystem/README.md

 Now we will explain each code.
 What is the purpose of it and what is the key lines yo have to modify, so the code work properly in your computer.

 ### AAS_Program.py
+This is the main script for the system.

 ### aasfinal7.py